 We source some seafood ingredients such as tuna and shrimp from Thailand, for our food and petcare products.
 Nestlé is working hard to stop forced labor and ensure responsible labor practices, after media reports of issues on some fishing boats linked to our supply chain.

-Nonetheless, Nestlé launched an Action Plan (pdf, 650Kb) in 2015 to tackle unacceptable practices, and we are now confident that seafood products from problematic Thai fishing vessels is not entering our supply chain.
-We will continue to update you on our progress.
+In 2015, we launched an Action Plan (pdf, 650Kb) to tackle unacceptable practices.
+Although we cannot provide guarantees, we are confident that seafood from problematic fishing vessels do not enter our supply chain.

-We’re continuing to roll-out the Action Plan with our suppliers and other partners.
-Its key measures include:
+We’re continuing to roll out the Action Plan with our suppliers and other partners.
+Key measures include:

-- Co-ordinating the establishment of a response team to help protect fishing labourers at risk in Thailand.
+- Response team to help protect fishing labourers at risk in Thailand.

-- Launching a grievance mechanism to allow workers to anonymously report abuses.
+- Grievance mechanism to allow workers to anonymously report abuses.

-- Putting in place a verification programme for fishing vessels that assesses working and living conditions.
+- Verification program for fishing vessels to assesses working and living conditions.

-- Training for boat owners and captains on minimum standards, and improved traceability to ensure better oversight of where our supplies are coming from.
+- Training for boat owners and captains on minimum standards, improved traceability to ensure better oversight of where supplies come from.